helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 https://github.com/<User name>/<repository name>.git
 ```

-5. Edit the Github Repo's HTTPS to include the personal access token that you gotten [above](#getting-a-personal-access-token-from-github).
+5. Edit the GitHub Repo's HTTPS to include the personal access token that you gotten [above](#getting-a-personal-access-token-from-github).

 It should look like this: